syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-'To avoid the Escape key.
+//To avoid the Escape key.
 this.gridControl.WantEscapeKey = false;
 {% endhighlight %}
 {% highlight vb %}